NUWCDIVNPT/stig-manager/docs/installation-and-setup/data-and-permissions.rst

   * Assets
   * STIGs attached to those Assets
   * Reviews of the Rules that compose each attached STIG
-  * User Grants providing access to some or all of the Assets/STIGs in that Collection
+  * Grants to Usrs or Groups providing access to some or all of the Assets/STIGs in that Collection
   * Reports providing Status and Findings information

 Collections, Assets, and Reviews all support a JSON field called "metadata" for general use that can be used to enhance functionality and associate arbitrary data with those elements.
 The project is exploring best practices and uses for this feature.
 Clients that "play nice" with this field would be expected to preserve metadata already there unless they put it there, perhaps in a nested object with their client name as the Key.